 Above, we’ve reviewed some basic considerations to avoid looking out of place in any country.
 Generally speaking, wear clothes the locals would wear and respect the local customs- even if they seem strange to you!

-Learning a few key phrases will help break down barriers between cultures and shows respect towards those who live there.
+Learning a few key phrases will help break down barriers between cultures and show respect towards those who live there.

 Keep these tips in mind next time you plan an international trip.
 You will enjoy yourself along the way without drawing attention away from how amazing all of this new culture really is!